 This park is said to have been created by Matsudaira Sadanobu, the 12th lord of the Shirakawa domain.
 At the time, gardens were typically built in castles and mansions, but Nanko Park was created as a place that anyone could enjoy, regardless of social status, and it remains a place of relaxation for local residents to this day.
 The walking course around the lake is about 2km long.
 With the majestic mountains as a backdrop, you can enjoy the changing seasonal scenery of the flowers and trees.
 The grounds also include Nanko Shrine, dedicated to Matsudaira Sadanobu, and a teahouse, so it's a good idea to take a break and look around

-"Suiryakuen" located within the park also holds illumination events during the autumn foliage season.
-The fantastic combination of light and autumn leaves is a sight to behold.
+The Japanese garden "Suirakuen" within the park sometimes holds a light-up event during the autumn foliage season.
+The fantastical interplay of light and autumn leaves is a sight to behold.
 If you're interested, be sure to check it out.

 Nanko Park<Information>